Paramagnetismus im Garten: Wie Basalt-Urgesteinsmehl unsere Böden belebt

 Despite the theoretical potential, there are significant hurdles in practical implementation:

-Opportunities from existing basalt
+Opportunities presented by existing basalt

 Conclusion

-Here’s something else about it:
+Here's something else to add:

 Fact check: Can basalt flour on fields really save the climate?